2023 Solar Incentives Guide for Gloucester, MA - Tax Credits & Rebates

 EcoWatch's Gloucester, MA Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Reaching out to the company that installed your solar system, or any local Gloucester solar installer, can help you learn what incentives you might want to apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with the company that installed your solar system, or any local Gloucester solar installer, can help you understand what incentives you can apply for.

 Who installs solar panel systems near me?

-To learn about the best solar panel installers near you, take a look at our article on Gloucester's best solar panel companies.
+To find the best solar panel installers near you, read our article on Gloucester's best solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.